dannynoordamdev/ATIS_SEC/README.md

 Java Application build during university project.
 ---

-Are you tired of receiving spam emails and calls?
-Do you wish there was an easy and efficient way to check if a phone number or email address is legitimate or not?
-Look no further!
-With my program, you can easily input suspicious phone numbers or email addresses and receive instant feedback on whether it's spam or not.
-But that's not all - behind the scenes, the app is utilizing an API key to check an external database and return a positive or negative result.
-And for those who need a little extra help, there's a comprehensive list of frequently asked questions and a user-friendly guide.
-Plus, as an added bonus, users can even export their findings to a convenient PDF.
-Say goodbye to spam once and for all with my innovative and easy-to-use program.
+Welcome to our program that helps users quickly and efficiently detect spam phone numbers and email addresses.
+Our program is designed to be user-friendly and comprehensive, allowing users to easily enter suspicious contact information and receive instant feedback on whether it is legitimate or not.

+How it Works:

+Behind the scenes, our app utilizes an API key to check an external database for information on the input.
+The database provides a positive or negative result, which is then relayed to the user.
+The program also includes a helpful list of frequently asked questions and a user-friendly guide to ensure ease of use.

+In addition to the core functionality, our program includes some additional features that may be of interest to users.
+These include:

+  Export to PDF: Users can export their findings to a convenient PDF for further analysis and record-keeping.

+  Question and Answer List: Our program includes a comprehensive list of frequently asked questions to help users quickly find the information they need.

+  User Guide: We've included a detailed user guide to help users navigate the program and take advantage of all its features.

+We believe our program offers an efficient and effective solution for detecting spam phone numbers and email addresses.
+We're excited to share it with users and hope it helps make their lives a little easier.